-Scientists in each of our five schools and five departments conduct a wide range of research related to agricultural and environmental sciences, biosystems engineering, retailing, family studies, comparative biomedical sciences and more.
+Scientists in each of our five schools and five departments conduct a wide range of research related to agricultural and environmental sciences, biosystems engineering, retailing, family science, comparative biomedical sciences and more.

 Efficiency and equity implications of allocative issues affecting the agricultural sector, pollution problems and equity implication of related policies, governance of common-pool natural resources, and dynamically optimal rates of resource extraction.